House of Liechtenstein: History

-On 23 January 1719, after the purchase had been made, Charles VI as Holy Roman Emperor decreed Vaduz and Schellenberg to be united and raised to the dignity of a Principality by the name of "Liechtenstein", in honour of "[his] true servant, Anton Florian of Liechtenstein".
-On this date, Liechtenstein became a member state of the Holy Roman Empire.
-The Princes of Liechtenstein did not set foot in their new principality for several decades, a testament to the pure political expediency of the purchases.
+On 23 January 1719, after the purchase had been made, Charles VI as Holy Roman Emperor decreed Vaduz and Schellenberg to be united and raised to the dignity of a Principality by the name of "Liechtenstein", in honour of "[his] true servant, Anton Florian of Liechtenstein", the successor of Hans-Adam I. On this date, the brand new principality of Liechtenstein became a member state of the Holy Roman Empire whereby the ruling princes became the monarchs of Liechtenstein and they finally received the longed-for hereditary seat in the Reichstag.
+However, the ruling princes did not set foot in their new principality for several decades, a testament to the pure political expediency of the purchases.
+Since the small country, far away from Vienna and Bohemia, consisted only of farming villages, the administration was installed in the nearest town, Feldkirch in Austria, where the prince had an office building built for his governor.
+Vaduz Castle, the center of the medieval county of that name, remained unused and was rented out as a restaurant for hikers until the late 19th century.